rachiki/Finding-A-Great-ML-Job/README.md

 July 5th: I looked through other old projects but did not find any more that I want to add.
 I started rewriting my master presentation for a broader audience but only got halfway through, before switching to non-job related work (like taxes).

 July 6th: Finished rewriting the presentation.
+I read this article http://mindingourway.com/obvious-advice/ and used the advice.
+I wrote down a list of people I'll schedule meetings with over the next week to get their advice.